Information

 <div class="ds_button-group">

-<a href="#" class="ds_button ds_button--cancel ds_button--has-icon ds_button--has-icon--left">
+<button type="button" class="ds_button ds_button--secondary ds_button--has-icon ds_button--has-icon--left">

 <svg class="ds_icon" aria-hidden="true" role="img"><use href="/assets/images/icons/icons.stack.svg#chevron_left"></use></svg>